ANIML SC 1017RW - Animal Handling & Husbandry I (Vet Bio)

 Assessment Related Requirements

-Details of additional assessment, if known Practical exam minimum of 50% over all practical exams (not individual species) YES Students that do not attain this minimum requirement will be offered an additional assessment in the form of another practical examination, concentrating on the species failed in the first examination which will take place in week 13 or in the replacement exams times.
-Theory exam minimum of 50% YES Students that do not attain this minimum requirement will be offered an additional assessment.
+Assessment Task Requirement for hurdle Is additional assessment available if hurdle requirement not met?
+Details of additional assessment, if known Practical Exams minimum of 50% over all practical exams (not individual species) YES Students that do not attain this minimum requirement will be offered an additional assessment in the form of another practical examination, concentrating on the species failed in the first examination.
+This will be held at an appropriate time as determined by the Course Coordinator.
+Theory Exam minimum of 50% YES Students that do not attain this minimum requirement will be offered an additional assessment.

-Assessment Detail1) A series of multiple choice quizzes based on lecture material (both industry and husbandry) will be made available regularly during the year, each quiz will relate to two species topics.
-These quizzes will form 20% of the final mark
+Assessment DetailTutorial Quizzes (20%): A series of multiple choice quizzes based on lecture material (both industry and husbandry) will be made available regularly during the year, each quiz will relate to 2 or 3 species topics.
+These quizzes will form 20% of the final mark.

-2. A group project (worth 20%) on a topic chosen from list provided.
+Group Project – written report & oral presentation (20%): A small-group project on a topic chosen from list provided.
 This will require skills of data acquisition but will also require problem solving as they will be required to develop an informed opinion on a potentially contentious issue facing the animal production industries.
 There may therefore be some degree of knowledge of regulatory framework pertaining to the topic.
 The report must be concise yet informative.
-This is a group written project (total of 1000 words – individual student contribution will be a component of that total) and the outcomes will be presented by a 10 – 15 minute organised debate at the end of semester.
+This is a group written project (total of 1000 words – individual student contribution will be a component of that total) and the outcomes will be presented by a 30 minute organised debate at the end of semester.
 Feedback to the students will be provided by week 13.

-1. The practical exam will be made up of a series of mini exams which will test the student’s basic animal handling and restraint skills in all species involved.
-Students will be tested on up to two species each week in eight to nine species (which may include sheep, pigs, cattle, poultry, horses, alpacas, mice & rats).
-Students will be allowed 5 – 10 minutes (depending on species) to perform animal handling and restraint skills taught in the first practical.
+Practical Exams (30%): The practical exam will be made up of a series of mini exams which will test the student’s basic animal handling and restraint skills in all species involved.
+Students will be tested on up to four species each week in eight to nine species (which may include small ruminants, pigs, cattle, poultry, horses, alpacas, dogs, companion animals and rodents).
+Students will be allowed 5 – 10 minutes (depending on species) to perform animal handling and restraint skills taught in the first and, where applicable, the second practical.

 SubmissionIf an extension is not applied for, or not granted then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.